petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/configuring-document-urls.md

 When uploading multiple files, each file's friendly URL is automatically generated using its name.
 ```

-Follow these steps to change a file's friendly URL:
+Follow these steps to set a file's friendly URL:

 1. Begin uploading or editing the desired file.